-9. Ensuring the decades of • Continuously identifying funds • Included in the

-ecological improvements to support BQRAP initiatives budget.

-are maintained. and invasive species removal. • Could require

-• Continue education and additional fundin

-outreach to stakeholders about

-the importance of the Bay of

-Quinte Remedial Action Plan

-5.2 2 Forest Carbon Offset Prog ran n

-0. Forest loss can impact • Pay into a contingency pool • Additional fundir

-the amount of carbon tied into Carbon Offset is required.

-storage in the natural Program (10-year agreement). • Additional staff

-environment. • Maintain and update existing complement is

-Forest Management Plans. required.

-• Maintain good standings

-with Forest Steward Council

-through the Eastern Ontario

-Model Forest.

-• Invasive species management.

-• Aligning reforestation efforts

-to species tolerance to mitigate

-- ┝ and adapt to climate change.

-1. Program becomes • Create outreach programs • Included in the

-obsolete due to political to educate the public on budget.

-changes and industry the importance of carbon • Additional fundir

-sentiment leading to offsetting. could be required

-reduction in funding. • Lobby the governments to

-continue to promote carbon

-offset programs.

-• Avoid relying on this program

-to offset the operating budget.

-• Continue to prioritize the

-voluntary carbon purchasing

-market.

-1

-1
+Issue & Risk Mitigation Measures Cost 4.5.
+1 Bay of Quinte Remedial A lction Plan (continued) 85.
+Ensuring the decades of ecological improvements are maintained.
+Continuously identifying funds to support BQRAP initiatives and invasive species removal.
+Continue education and outreach to stakeholders about the importance of the Bay of Quinte Remedial Action Plan.
+Included in the budget.
+Could require additional funding.
+4.5.
+2 Forest Carbon Offset Pro ogram 86.
+Forest loss can impact the amount of carbon storage in the natural environment.
+Pay into a contingency pool tied into Carbon Offset Program (10-year agreement).
+Maintain and update existing Forest Management Plans.
+Maintain good standings with Forest Steward Council through the Eastern Ontario Model Forest.
+Invasive species management.
+Aligning reforestation efforts to species tolerance to mitigate and adapt to climate change.
+Create outreach programs to educate the public on the importance of carbon offsetting.
+Lobby the governments to continue to promote carbon offset programs.
+Avoid relying on this program to offset the operating budget.
+Continue to prioritize the voluntary carbon purchasing market.
+Additional funding is required.
+Additional staff complement is required.
+87. Program becomes obsolete due to political changes and industry sentiment leading to reduction in funding.
+Create outreach programs to educate the public on the importance of carbon offsetting.
+Lobby the governments to continue to promote carbon offset programs.
+Avoid relying on this program to offset the operating budget.
+Continue to prioritize the voluntary carbon purchasing market.
+Included in the budget.
+Additional funding could be required.